ethanocurtis/MultiNotify/README.md

 - `/setflairs [flair1, flair2,...]` — Set which flairs to monitor.
   Run with **no arguments** to clear and watch all posts.
 - `/enabledms <true/false>` — Enable or disable DM notifications.
-- `/setkeywords [keyword1, keyword2,...]` — Filter posts by keywords in the title or body.
+- `/setkeywords [keyword1, keyword2,...]` — Set keywords to filter posts by title or body.
   Run with **no arguments** to disable keyword filtering and allow all posts.
+  This helps narrow alerts to posts you're specifically interested in.

 ### DM User Management
 - `/adddmuser <user_id>` — Add a user to the DM list.
 - `/removedmuser <user_id>` — Remove a user from the DM list.

 ### Info & Maintenance
-- `/status` — Show current settings (subreddit, interval, flairs, post limit, DM status, DM users, and webhook).
+- `/status` — Show current settings (subreddit, interval, flairs, post limit, keyword filters, DM status, DM users, and webhook).
   Webhook and sensitive data are shown only to you (ephemeral).
 - `/help` — Show this command list in Discord.
 - `/reloadenv` — Reload `.env` without restarting (useful if you edited it manually while the bot is running).
 - `/whereenv` — Show the path to the `.env` file being used.

+---

 ## Webhook Behavior

-- **Discord webhooks** use embeds with:
+- **Discord webhooks** use rich embeds with:
   - Subreddit name
   - Flair (or "No Flair")
   - Post author